-- for items with a Customs value of less than NZ$1,000 and,
+- commercial imports with a VFD of less than $1,000

 Permit entry for items where you’ve made an entry and paid Customs duties and GST, but the items were short-packed, short-shipped or short-landed from the original shipment, and have arrived separately from it.